variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 709 16th Street

-Atlas Gallery and John Galt Coffee will feature the collaboration between a painter and a photographer…Tony Garza and David Dougherty.
+Atlas Gallery and John Galt Coffee will feature the artwork of Atlas is Wes Sam-Bruce.

 ### Brix Taphouse & Brewery

 813 8th Street

-No information provided
+Brix Taphouse & Brewery will feature the artwork of Lexi Penny.

 ### Cafe Panache